NTBBloodbath/norgolith/README.md

 ## Features / Why use Norgolith?

 Norgolith caters to both developers and content creators seeking a powerful and user-friendly solution for crafting statis websites from Norg content.
-Here's what makes Norgolith stand out (some of these features are not yet implemented!):
+Here's what makes Norgolith stand out:

 ### For content creators seeking an easy-to-use conversion tool

 - **Effortless Norg workflow**: write your content in Norg and let Norgolith handle the technical complexities.
-Effortlessly convert your Norg documents to clean and validated HTML.
+Seamlessly convert your Norg documents to clean and validated HTML.
 - **Focus on content, not code**: leave the website maintenance and complexities to Norgolith.
 You can safely concentrate on creating compelling content for your audience without worrying about weird bugs or unexpected invalid syntax from reaching your production site.